 Valerie Bertinelli's Tragic Real-Life Story

-Bertinelli's life has been filled with loss, except when it came to her weight.
-Although a stint as a spokesperson for Jenny Craig famously helped the actress shed 50 pounds, she gained them back and then some.
-But the "Hot in Cleveland" star seems to have finally made peace with her troubled past.
-In a recent emotional and vulnerable Instagram post, she said that she is learning to heal and love herself after some tough years and is no longer relying on food and alcohol as crutches.
-"Our bodies do not define who we are as human beings," she posted.
+But the "Hot in Cleveland" star seems to have finally made peace with her troubled past, and has admitted to learning to heal and love herself after some tough years — no longer relying on food and alcohol as crutches.
+"Our bodies do not define who we are as human beings," she once shared in a since-deleted Instagram post.
 "A number on the scale does not define how much love your heart can hold."

 Valerie Bertinelli was born into sorrow